Love Easter Hate Waste

 Chocolate Rice Krispie Chick

 A crispy treat specially for Easter that kids will love to make during the school holidays.
-If you don't have an egg mould, you could reuse one from an Easter Egg.
-Find it here!
+If you don’t have an egg mould, you could reuse one from an Easter Egg.
+Find how to make your own chocolate Rice Krispie chick here!

 Easter Bunny Buns

 Why not try making these adorable Easter Bunny Buns using some dough and scissors.
-Find out how to do it here.
+So simple, so cute!

 Easter Bunny Pancake